personium/ansible/1-server_unit/README.md

 ```

   Check the Ansible log file, if it shows any error
-  If there is no error, please restart the constructed environment
+  If there is no error, please restart the constructed server

 #### 4: Deployment testing on Bastion server